Dairop/Dairop/README.md

 advanced projects if you don't fear doing a lot of optimization !

 As you can see from my Github, C++ is my favorite language but I enjoy all sort of projects and (almost) every language.
-I am also one of the founders of <a href="https://sportcooks.fr">Sportcooks</a>, a new cooking website for athletes.
+I am also one of the founders of <a href="https://sportcooks.fr">Sportcooks</a>, a new cooking website for athletes that already has thousands of daily impressions.

 <p align="left">
   <a href="https://www.linkedin.com/in/dorian-biagi/">